michaelwfouts/gas-measurement-book/Chapter Content/Chapter 2.md

 2. Please research a safety incident where either FR clothing was used to help prevent injury or should have been used to prevent injury.
 Please provide a link to your source.
 Additionally, explain any other precautions that should have been taken to prevent the incident from happening in the first place.

 3. Combustible Gas indicators typically monitor 4 components (Oxygen, Carbon Monoxide, H2S, and Methane).
-Please explain what the proper action is if your CGI alarms with each of the following warnings, assuming you did not expect it to go off.
-Additionally, please give at least one example of what sort of situation would cause this alarm to go off.
+First, please explain what the proper action is if your CGI alarms with any of the following warnings, assuming you did not expect it to go off.
+Second, please give at least one example of what sort of situation/event would cause each of the specific component alarms to go off.
     a.
 Low Oxygen
     b.
 High Carbon Monoxide
     c.
 High H2S
     d.
 Methane LEL% above lower limit

-4. Please share a safety contact pertinent to either recent events at large or in your personal life.